Tanuj-byte/Tanuj-byte/README.md

 -
 -->
-🌱 I’m currently learning ### Frontend Web Development.
+🌱 I’m currently learning ### Full stack Web Development.
 - 👯 I’m looking to collaborate on mega project on Web Dev.
 - 🤔 I’m looking for help with securing your website.
 - 💬 Ask me about DSA (hehe I'm not joking).